 Nationally and internationally acclaimed visual artists and art collectives visit our campus to present lectures about their work and professional practices.
-Visiting artists and designers have a chance to meet with the students and larger Rutgers University–Camden community to continue the dialogue about perspectives on contemporary art.
-The main theme of our SPRING 2024 lecture series is Process.
+Visiting artists and designers have a chance to meet with the students and the larger Rutgers University–Camden community to continue the dialogue about perspectives on contemporary art.
+The main theme of our FALL 2024 lecture series is Textiles and Objects.

 All lectures are free and open to the public.
 These lectures will be held from 12:45 pm to 1:45 pm (free period) in the Fine Arts Building, Room 110.